marionvdw21/FBA_for_drug_target_identification/README.md

 ## **Prerequisite and Installation**

-You can download the 'make_model' and 'predict_target' folders on your local machine.
-Make sure yu have the correct [requirements](https://github.com/marionvdw21/FBA_for_drug_target_identification/blob/main/requirements.txt).
+Make sure you have the correct [requirements](https://github.com/marionvdw21/FBA_for_drug_target_identification/blob/main/requirements.txt) and download the 'make_model' and ''

 ## **Usage**